Jean Lee (murderer): Executions

 Lee's mental state declined after this, and she alternated between violently attacking her prison guards and begging for mercy, while stating repeatedly that she was innocent and that they had never meant to kill anyone.
 Lee also commented that she did not believe a woman would be hanged.
 As the date for her execution drew near, she grew increasingly erratic.

 Lee received her last visit on the Saturday before her execution, when three friends from Sydney spent half an hour with her before flying back home.
 Andrew's wife and Clayton's mother, both from Sydney, visited the two condemned men on Sunday afternoon.

 Jean Lee was hanged at Pentridge Prison at 8 o'clock on Monday morning, 19 February 1951.
 She was carried from her cell to the gallows by the executioner and his assistant.
 Wearing a hood, with her hands handcuffed in front of her, she was placed on a chair before the sentence was carried out.
 One report stated that Lee "appeared to be unconscious when she was executed".

 Robert Clayton and Norman Andrews were hanged together two hours after Lee's execution.
 The two men were reported to have "met their deaths calmly and steadily".
 As they were seated together on the scaffold, Andrews said in a firm voice: "Goodbye Robert".
 Clayton replied softly: "Goodbye Charlie" (his nickname for Andrews).

-Small groups, mostly of women, stood opposite the main entrance to Pentridge Prison on the morning of the executions.
 The three bodies were buried in the gaol graveyard reserved for executed prisoners.

 Jean Lee was the last woman to be executed in Australia.
-She was one of only two women executed in Australia during the twentieth century (the other being Martha Rendell, hanged in 1909 in Western Australia for murdering her de facto husband's children).
-The previous execution of a woman in Victoria was in 1895.